Secret to killing grubs

 Where exactly are they?

-It is rare that you will see grubs above ground.
-Typically they are in the soil about 3-4 inches into the soil.
-You can tell where they have eaten the grassroots by the dull-grey-looking blades’ appearance and good-looking green grass.
+It is rare to see grubs above ground.
+Typically, they are in the soil about 3-4 inches deep.
+You can tell where they have eaten the grassroots by the dull-grey-looking blades’ appearance and the good-looking green grass.
 See the image below.

 The Secret to Killing Grubs